 Are you having trouble getting teenagers involved in your fundraiser?
 Or getting them involved with your community at all?
-When it comes to participation in fundraising, teens are traditionally an elusive group.
+Teens are traditionally an elusive group when it comes to fundraising participation.

 They may have outgrown selling Girl Scout cookies or popcorn in front of the grocery store, but that doesn’t mean they can’t raise money for a good cause.
-Leaders should strive to get teens involved in their community efforts, including raising awareness and fundraising for high school, youth group, and clubs as well as for special charities.
+Leaders should strive to get teens involved in their community efforts, including raising awareness and fundraising for high schools, youth groups, and clubs as well as for special charities.

 Teens often have to earn community service hours, and having the opportunity to raise money for a good cause can also help them make those hours.